Tyne Kittiwake Colonies

 - BALTIC Centre for Contemporary Art

-- St Mary’s Heritage Centre – 1 pair – Gateshead
+- St Mary’s Heritage Centre – 1-2 pairs – Gateshead

-Various tall 3-4 storey+ buildings along the Newcastle Quayside, such as:
+Various tall 3-4 storey+ buildings along Newcastle Quayside

 - Exchange Buildings –